 When we discuss “The Perfect Human Diet”, it refers to the Paleo diet which is from a time 30,000 years ago which was before humans learned agricultural techniques.
 Before that humans were nomadic gatherers of nuts, berries, and vegetables.
 Moreover, we were hunters of meat.

 Paleo • The Perfect Human Diet

 “The Perfect Human Diet” video opened up a whole new world of eating habits for me and the excess weight is gone to the tune of about 70 pounds taken off in one year.
 I was literally poisoning myself on a daily basis for most of my life with wheat, dairy, processed foods, etc. Almost everything I thought I knew about food was wrong.

 However, the fact remains, the Paleo Diet works for me and I’ve been on one diet or another for over 40 years since my early 20’s when I first started gaining excess weight.
 The first and probably the most powerful piece of the Paleo Diet for me is the elimination of wheat (gluten) from my diet.
 I went over a year without buying a loaf of bread and you know what?
 I didn’t miss it for a moment simply because I feel so much better without it.
 So, we need to rethink the phrase “amber waves of grain” when it applies to our human diet.

 My Farewell to Dairy Products

-The next food item I eliminated was dairy products and again, I do not miss them!
-Why?
-Because now I know what they do to my system and I naturally feel better without them.
-The human body doesn’t need any kind of other mammal’s milk and most experts now recommended that humans not drink cow’s milk after the age of two.
+The next food item I eliminated was dairy products and again, I don’t miss them Because now I know what they do to my system and I naturally feel better without them.
+The human body doesn’t need any kind of other mammal’s milk and most experts now recommend that humans not drink cow’s milk after the age of two.
 We simply have no need for it.